|Years||1980 FISA Junior Championships (8o 8th)

 “Dieting wasn’t hard then because I was really motivated to do it,” she says.
 She stroked the lightweight four in 1986, winning at the Commonwealth Games and then getting the silver medal at the World Championships.

 Full accounts of Judith’s time in the GB squad can be read here:

 She started rowing with the squad again the following season, but this time round found dieting much more of a struggle mentally.
-“I didn’t find the training difficult,” she remembers, “It was the thought that I had to keep managing my weight.”
-This, as well as the demands of her first job, commuting by bike, and a new requirement to be able to scull (which she didn’t) at trials, led her to decide to stop rowing internationally.
+“I didn’t find the training difficult,” she remembers, “It was the thought that I had to keep managing my weight all the time.”
+This, as well as the demands of her first job, commuting by bike, and a new requirement to be able to scull (which she hadn’t ever done at that time) at trials, led her to decide to stop rowing internationally.

 After a period competing in triathlons instead, she went travelling and started rowing again in Australia.
 “It was so nice – I met some of the girls we’d competed against at the Commonwealths and the Worlds, so I did some rowing with them out there,” she explains.
 After returning to the UK she joined Thames Tradesmen’s RC where she was selected for the Home Countries International (again) in 1991 and also met her partner.
 “Then we started having children, so didn’t row for quite a long time, but I got into it again when we moved back to Henley.”

 “For a while after being an international you don’t row because you know you’re not as good as you were,” Judith muses, “But I’ve got over that now.”
 She’s rightly proud of having notched up several second places at the British Indoor Rowing Championships in lightweight age cetagories, and for the last few years she’s been a member of the highly successful Upper Thames Masters’ women’s squad that won the Club Victrix Ludorum at the World Masters Regatta in Bled in 2017.